FX Networks

-FX Networks, LLC, is a company consisting of a network of cable channels plus a production company and a subsidiary of the Disney Entertainment segment of The Walt Disney Company.
-Originally a part of 21st Century Fox, the company was acquired by The Walt Disney Company on March 20, 2019.
-Consequently, FX Networks was integrated into the newly renamed Walt Disney Television unit.
+FX Networks, LLC, commonly known as FX Networks, is an American media company founded in 1994 built around FX, FXX, and FX Movie Channel, plus their associated production company, FX Productions, and is a subsidiary of Disney Entertainment Television, the television division of the Disney Entertainment business segment of the Walt Disney Company.
+Originally a part of News Corporation and later 21st Century Fox after spinning off its publishing assets, the company was included in the acquisition of the latter by Disney on March 20, 2019.
+Consequently, FX Networks was integrated with the other television production and broadcasting assets that form the Disney General Entertainment Content unit in 2021.

 History

-Fox Broadcasting started up its fX unit by November 1993 under president Anne Sweeney Chuck Saftler was hired in November 1993.
+The Fox Broadcasting Company started up its fX unit by November 1993 under president Anne Sweeney Chuck Saftler was hired in November 1993.
 Coming from KTLA TV station, Mark Sonnenberg was recruited as first head of programming.
 On June 1, 1994, the fX cable channel premiered.
 Early the next month, Fox Broadcasting chair Lucie Salhany and fX was then transferred in a reorganization soon thereafter under Fox Television chair and CEO Chase Carey.

 In mid-July 1994, a movie sister channel was announced under the working name of The Fox Movie Studio, also under Sweeney under the title of president of fX and Fox Movie Studio, to start airing in the fall.
 FX Networks launched the Fox Movie Studio on October 31, 1994, as fXM: Movies from Fox. fXM: Movies from Fox on March 1, 2000, was renamed Fox Movie Channel.
 Sweeney left for Disney in February 1996.
 She was replaced by Sonnenberg, who remained until 1998.
 Peter Liguori was appointed to replace him.

-The FX289 channel for UK and Ireland launched in January 2004 then rebranded as FX as it moved in the Sky EPG in April 2005.
+The FX289 channel for the United Kingdom and Ireland launched in January 2004 then rebranded as FX as it moved in the Sky EPG in April 2005.
 The channel was rebranded as Fox on 11 January 2013.

 John Landgraf joined as president of entertainment in 2004 then promoted in 2005 to president and general manager of FX Networks.
 In that span, FX's original series increased to two to 11, which was a factor in starting an in-house production company.